qutip/qutip-qip/doc/source/qip-qiskit.rst

     To use the :class:`.QiskitPulseSimulator` backend, we need to define the processor on which we want to run the circuit.
 This includes defining the pulse processor model with all the required parameters including noise.

+    Different hardware parameters can be supplied here for :obj:`.LinearSpinChain`.
+Please refer to the documentation for details.

     .. doctest::
         :options: +SKIP